 The Bangkok Metropolitan Administration (BMA) plans to work with the Metropolitan Police Bureau to revise zoning for night entertainment venues.

-One happened in Silom Soi 2 where a fire broke out on July 7 on the first floor of a six-storey building that operated as a pub.
+One happened in Silom Soi 2 where a fire broke out on the evening of July 7 on the first floor of a six-storey building that operated as a pub.
 No one was hurt.
-The other was when the Mountain B pub in Chon Buri's Sattahip district burnt down on Aug 5 resulting in the deaths of 19 people.
+The other was when the Mountain B pub in Chon Buri's Sattahip district burnt down on Aug 5 resulting in the deaths of 19 and injuries to more than 30 people.

 Both incidents prompted safety inspections of entertainment sites in the capital.
 Out of 50 districts, it was found that 83 locations have safety problems.
 The inspections also found that most night entertainment sites are located outside nightlife zones.